Business Continuity vs. Disaster Recovery

 - Access control lists

 Documentation is an essential part of any disaster recovery plan.
 A critical thing to remember is to create all documentation with the mindset of the potential reader who knows nothing about your acronyms, vocabulary, slang, or common terminology.
 In addition, employees should update documentation regularly and during any moves, additions, changes, or deletions (MACD) happening within the organization.

 Be sure to keep a copy of the plan offsite, preferably with your DRaaS provider, so that you can access it if your internal systems are unavailable.

 4. Disaster Recovery Testing

 - As needed with new applications or systems

-Testing the DR plan is critical to ensure success.
+A disaster recovery test is critical to ensure success.
 You are testing the functionality of workloads. and the process, and flow of the plan itself.
 Have someone unfamiliar with the department or systems walk through the plan to verify its accuracy, identifying any gaps in the plan that might not be obvious to people familiar with the specific systems.

 Refine steps as necessary

 - Did any actions not work?